Joshua-Miles/flatiron-program-learning-goals/README.md

   - Create functions
     - Optional arguments
     - Hashes as arguments

-- Objects
+- Object Orientation
   - Create a class and instance
   - Create instance variables
   - Create instance methods
   - Use the `initialize` method to set inital values for instance variables

-- Objects Part II
+- Object Properties
   - Explain `self`
   - Create getters and setters
   - Use `access` macros

-- Objects Part III
+- Classes
   - Create class variables
   - Create class methods
   - Explain when to use class methods

 - Object Relationships
   - Explain the value of a single source of truth
   - Create a one to many relationship
   - Create a many to many relationship

-- SQL CRUD
+- SQL
   - Explain the purpose and structure of a relational database
   - Use CRUD Operations to manipulate data
   - Use aggregate functions to analyze data
-- SQL Relationships
   - Use Row IDs as Foreign Keys
   - Use JOIN

 - Active Record
   - Create a migration
   - Run a migration